opincus/atdcharlotte/WildApricot Design/README.md

-# atdcharlotte
+# ATD Charlotte WildApricot Website
-Files created for the ATD Charlotte Area Chapter
+This is the CSS used on the ATD Charlotte website atdcharlotte.org.